athenian-computational-thinking/athenian-cs-mkdocs/docs/assignments/assignment-workflow.md

     Go to Github and [create an account](https://github.com/join?source=header-home).

 ## Gitpod

 !!! important

     You will use [Gitpod](https://gitpod.io) to edit, test, and submit your assignments.
-    To create a Gitpod account follow the instructions [here](../../assignments/setup-gitpod).
+    Create a Gitpod account by following these [instructions](../../assignments/setup-gitpod).

 ## Assignments
 Complete an assignment by following these steps: